 |Maximum Video Bitrate||101 Mbps||200 Mbps||150 Mbps||100 Mbps||n/a|

 Our Analysis and Test Results

-You've probably noticed that most of Parrot's advertising touts the capabilities of the Anafi's 2.8 times lossless zoom.
-We'd like to make it clear that this is a digital zoom, and we were able to tell a slight drop in clarity.
-It can't nearly match the quality of the DJI Mavic 2 Zoom's optical zoom.
-That being said, it doesn't look too bad, and can let you get some creative shots.
+You might have noticed that most of Parrot's advertising touts the capabilities of the 2.8 times lossless zoom on the Anafi.
+We'd like to make it clear that this is a digital zoom, and we were able to observe a slight drop in clarity.
+It can't nearly match the quality of the optical zoom available on competitive models.
+That being said, it doesn't look too bad and can let you get some creative shots.

-While the Anafi flies reasonably well, it just can't match the fight capabilities of the DJI models.
-It offers a maximum flight time of 25 minutes (though after a few flights we started to feel like 20-22 minutes would be more accurate).
-That's comparable with the 21 minutes of the Mavic Air and a good bit better than the 16 minutes of the DJI Spark.
-However, the maximum speed of 33mph pales in comparison to the 43mph capability of the Mavic Air, and isn't much better than the tiny Spark's speed of 31mph.
+While the Anafi flies reasonably well, it again just can't match the fight capabilities of the DJI models.
+It offers a maximum flight time of just 25 minutes and the maximum speed of 33mph pales in comparison to other top-tier models.

-The Parrot Anafi offers most of the autonomous flight modes you would want, thing like cable cam, return to home, and a unique geofencing feature that can keep you from flying your drone too far away.
+The Anafi offers most of the autonomous flight modes you would want, things like cable cam, return to home, and a unique geofencing feature that can keep you from flying your drone too far away.
 We generally found that these flight modes worked well.

 Ease of Use

-Though this is the first compelling, non-DJI offering to pop up in the drone market in quite some time, we don't think the Parrot Anafi offers good enough performance or value to make it a top recommendation for any use.
+Though this was one of the first compelling, non-DJI offerings to pop up in the drone market, we don't think the Parrot Anafi offers good enough performance or value to make it a top recommendation for any use.